-Instead, the portals that did exist reflected the way in which Niantic Labs conceived of what counted as heritage, Buccitelli said, a definition that was influenced by legal and commercial concerns rather than an understanding of local cultures.
+Instead, the portals that did exist reflected the way in which Niantic Labs conceived of what counted as heritage locations, Buccitelli said, a definition that was influenced by legal and commercial concerns rather than an understanding of local cultures.

 The criteria for acceptance requires portals to have cultural or historical significance, inadvertently forcing players to acknowledge their local heritage, he said.
 Sites with historical markers or “cool” art and culture are generally accepted, for instance, as well as sites that serve as public gathering places.

-At Penn State Harrisburg alone, 19 "Ingress" portals exist, all of which are frequently contested by both factions.
+At Penn State Harrisburg alone, 19 Ingress portals exist.
+Local Ingress players are constantly battling to claim each portal for their respective factions.
 “The ‘Class of 1999’ bench is particularly vulnerable,” Buccitelli joked.
-Local "Ingress" players are constantly battling to claim each portal for their respective factions.

-Emily Mross, business and public administration liaison librarian at Penn State Harrisburg, took advantage of the “Pokestops” located around the campus’ library, hanging up signs that encourage players to stop by.
+Emily Mross, business and public administration liaison librarian at Penn State Harrisburg, took advantage of the “Pokéstops” located around the campus’ library, hanging up signs that encouraged players to stop by.

 Mross is considering hosting a similar event at Penn State Harrisburg where players can connect with one another while also learning about campus offerings.

-The future of locative gaming, according Dr. Buccitelli, seems to be heading towards a more normalized experience.
+The future of locative gaming, according to Buccitelli, seems to be heading towards a more normalized experience.